DiamondCoder02/nsfw-game-manager/readme.md

 If you put games from website:

 - If the game is the final version, it gets a "✔" at the version column
+- If game is abandoned, it gets a "✖" at the version column
 - For VisualNovels there will be a "VN" at the name column

 ---